-glueckauf.wdr.de is a multi award-winning web VR project which can be used on all types of devices directly in the browser, from smartphone via desktop PC, the Samsung Gear VR, up to the high-end VR glasses HTC Vive and Oculus Rift.
+glueckauf.wdr.de is a multi award-winning web VR project which can be used on all types of devices directly in the browser, from smartphone, via desktop PC, the Samsung Gear VR, up to the high-end VR goggles like HTC Vive and Oculus Rift.
 With or without virtual reality headset.

 North Rhine Westphalia's last coal pits closed down at the end of 2018.
 An era which shaped the country,

 both economically and socially, came to an end.
 Even after the last pit closure, you can experience the

 awe-inspiring underground world with your own eyes: in our virtual pit.